 Scenes

-A scene is just a Node (or Node subclass) intended to be the root of a tree.
-Nesting one scene inside another is a plain self.add_child(OtherScene()) in __init__.
+A scene intended to be a root is just a Node subclass.
+Nesting one inside another is self.add_child(OtherScene()) in __init__.
 Custom behaviour is a Python class; instances configure via __init__ kwargs.

 Loading